 Once you are in the market, you can try to upgrade your buyer portfolio, and thus improve your average sales price.
 However, buyers who are willing to pay more often also demand more in terms of quality, logistics and service.
 So be realistic about your possibilities.
 In this process, it is important to work together with other suppliers from your own country and to invest in quality improvements together.
 When quality from one country is recognised as consistently good, you have a better chance of increasing your price.

 When you compare prices with other supply destinations, it is better to use C-terms and D-terms as a base for the comparison.
 Ex-Works and F-terms do not include logistics and customs costs, which may be different between countries.
 However, when making a quote you should select Incoterms that are more favourable for you.
 For example, if you are trading large quantities of goods, you can get better offers from transport and insurance companies.
 In this case the Cost, Insurance and Freight (CIF) price will be more competitive for you.
 If you have little export experience, it is safer to offer the price based on Ex-Works or F-terms only.

 When you have included all costs into your price and have added a margin according to the current reality of the market, it is a time to set a quote.
 There are several elements that are important to include in a quote.
 Figure 1 below summarises some of the important elements as follows:

-- Shelf life – this is often based on the industry experience.
-There are no industry standards defining shelf life so it is your own responsibility.
-Often traders require a shelf life of at least six months after imports, in order to meet the expectations of retailers.
+- Shelf life – this depends on the type of the product and it is often based on the industry experience.
+There are no industry standards defining shelf life, so it is your own responsibility.
+Often traders require product that have not exceeded more than 1/3rd of their total shelf life, in order to meet the expectations of retailers.

 - Price – should be stated in the currency that is most favourable for you, although European buyers prefer to get a quote in EUR.
 It must be clear which Incoterms are used for the price and which unit is used (usually net weight in kg or tonnes.
 This also count for liquids such as juices or purees).